 The PBC EBDM certificate is embedded within all the School for Professional Studies MA/MS programs.
-Our assessment of these LOs, therefore, is part of a collective effort to improve competencies around effective decision making, as well as writing and argumentation.
-Given their importance we tend to direct our attention to these LOs every year.
+Our assessment of these LOs, therefore, is part of a collective effort to improve competencies around effective decision-making, as well as writing and argumentation.
+Given their importance, we tend to direct our attention to these LOs yearly; however, we did not make any major changes this past year.